Napoli Basket (2016): 2016–2019: Beginnings

-2019–present: Promotion to LBA and first seasons
+2019–present: Promotion to LBA and Italian Cup victory

 In June 2019, the club announced that it had purchased the sports title from Legnano Basket Knights, obtaining the right to participate in the 2019–20 Serie A2 season.
 However, the season began with three consecutive defeats against NPC Rieti, Basket Latina and Junior Casale.
 Gianluca Lulli was sacked and the expert coach Stefano Sacripanti was signed.
 Napoli ended the regular season at the 8th place, achieving the second phase, which however was never played due to the COVID-19 pandemic.
 In the next summer, important players like Josh Mayo and Jordan Parks were signed.
 In the 2020–21 season, the team won its second Italian LNP Cup (the first in Serie A2), beating APU Udine for 80–69 in the final.
 On 27 June 2021, following the victory in the playoff's finals against Udine, Napoli was promoted to Lega Basket Serie A (LBA).

 Despite a good start of the season, on 15 March 2022, coach Sacripanti was sacked following several defeats and the club hired Maurizio Buscaglia as new head coach.
 Moreover, on 29 March, Napoli signed the Lithuanian center Artūras Gudaitis, who had left Zenit Saint Petersburg following the Russian invasion of Ukraine.
 On May 1, Napoli defeated Fortitudo Bologna at PalaDozza, achieving the salvation from relegation.

+After not making the playoffs in the 2021-22 season, the club decided to take new players during the offseason.
+These include Jordan Howard, Robert Johnson, David Michineau, Elijah Stewart and JaCorey Williams.
+On January 3, 2023, Buscaglia was esonerated and Cesare Pancotto ended up becoming the head coach after being an assistant coach for the team.
+During the season, they engaged Devin Davis, Joe Young and Thomas Wimbush.
+Though Johnson, Davis, Williams, Agravanis and Zanotti would all leave the club before the end of the season.